When it comes to Christmas food, for us it’s all about those little extras that you wouldn’t normally buy, cook or serve up.

 Best: Kitchen kit/equipment

-Best known for its Fifties-look fridges and toasters, Smeg has recently branched out into other kitchen equipment with its recognisable retro look, including frying pans, casserole pots and woks, which is all designed and made in Italy.
+Best known for its Fifties-look fridges and toasters, Smeg has recently branched out into other kitchen equipment with its recognisable retro look, including frying pans, casserole pots and woks, all designed and made in Italy.

 Smeg’s is hefty, with very high sides and a long, well balanced stainless steel handle that has slight indented grooves along the sides for added grip, making it quite easy and comfortable to handle, even when there’s a lot inside.
 The base is nice and wide, and although we tested it on our gas cooker, it’s designed to be used on induction, electric or ceramic cookers too.
 During our testing, food cooked evenly and quickly, while food didn’t stick to the bottom.
 It’s also super easy to clean.